unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 This post should address the difference between current canonical validators and older scripts whose assumptions may have drifted.
 Do not hide conflicting validators; identify which path the build and CI actually enforce.

-**Possible Hands-On 3A:** Validate a small set of invented posts against a closed tag taxonomy and required front-matter contract.
+**Hands-On 3A:** Run a frozen copy of the current tag-taxonomy plugin against invented posts.
+Show which tags and content types it rejects, and show that a missing series order still passes this particular check.
+The companion does not pretend the active plugin enforces a full front-matter schema.

 ### 4. Stable URLs in a Repository That Keeps Moving